30 green jobs that can help fight climate change

 Water and wastewater treatment

-Flint, Michigan, still does not have clean running water, six years after the city's story attracted national attention.
-And it's not just Flint, either: Communities from Pittsburgh to Brady, Texas, are exposed to hazardous compounds in their tap water, many of which enter water systems through accidental chemical spills, sewage runoff, and atmospheric deposition.
-Scientists, engineers, and machinery operators alike play roles in addressing these water quality issues; the BLS estimates that over 100,000 Americans are currently employed as water and wastewater treatment plant and system operators, a job category that only requires a high school diploma.
+Communities from Flint, Michigan, to Pittsburgh to Brady, Texas, have been exposed to hazardous compounds in their tap water, many of which enter water systems through accidental chemical spills, sewage runoff, and atmospheric deposition.
+Scientists, engineers, and machinery operators alike play roles in addressing these water quality issue.
+A high school diploma is usually required to become a water and wastewater treatment plant and system operator.

 [Pictured: Kingsland Wildflowers Green Roof with Newtown Creek Wastewater Treatment Plant, New York.]